Capgemini/TerraKube-AWS/README.md

 2. Clone this repo and change the values in terraform.tfvars as required. (change bucketname to something unique)
 3. terraform fmt && terraform get && terraform plan
 4. terraform apply
-5. bash Scripts/cluster-test.sh - this will notify you once the cluster ready"
+5. bash Scripts/cluster-test.sh - this will notify you once the cluster is ready
 6. Now wait, and once the clusters ready, "kubectl get nodes" can be run
 7. kubectl apply -f Addons
 8. bash Scripts/dashboard.sh - brings up the kubernetes dashboard via kube proxy